Kaurin/kaurin.github.io/_posts/2024-05-10-virtualized-truenas-with-truechart-and-letsencrypt.markdown

 # Eat our own dogfood

-Now that we've primed traefik, we can go ahead and edit it, and have it integrate with itself
+Now that we've primed traefik, we can go ahead and edit it, and have it integrate with itself.

 * Apps -> Discover Apps ->
   * Traefik (yep, again.
 Edit this time)